Skip to main content

 What happens if I have no medical or other appropriate documentation?

-Unfortunately, the college will not be able to guarantee either reasonable accommodations or auxiliary aids to anyone who is unable to provide necessary medical documentation.
-Please speak to Human Resources, the Office of Disability Services, or the Associate Dean of Faculty for advice on acquiring documentation of your disability.
+Unfortunately, the college will not be able to guarantee reasonable accommodations to anyone who is unable to provide necessary medical documentation.
+Please speak to Human Resources for advice on acquiring documentation of your disability.

 What are my privacy rights regarding my medical information?